Ewall24/credit-risk-classification/README.md

 # credit-risk-classification

-Instructions

-The instructions for this Challenge are divided into the following subsections:

 # Import the modules
 import numpy as np
 import pandas as pd
 from pathlib import Path
 from sklearn.metrics import confusion_matrix, classification_report

-    Split the Data into Training and Testing Sets
+The instructions for this Challenge are divided into the following subsections:

-    Create a Logistic Regression Model with the Original Data

-    Write a Credit Risk Analysis Report
+  Create a Logistic Regression Model with the Original Data Write a Credit Risk Analysis Report
   Split the Data into Training and Testing Sets

 Open the starter code notebook and use it to complete the following steps: